 How soon will I recover?

-Spend most of the time during the first 2 weeks with your leg raised so that the swelling settles.
+Spend most of the time during the first 2 weeks with your leg raised on pillows or a footstool so that the swelling settles.

 It can take several months before you are able to return to all your normal activities.